Crissiumal: Sports

 Training session of the Tupi football team at the Rubro-negro Municipal Stadium.

 A popular sport in Crissiumal is football.
 Decades ago, rural communities in the municipality had football teams composed of local residents.
 There were so many willing players that the most skilled were selected to form the teams.
 Today, due to rural exodus, fewer young people remain in rural areas, making it difficult for communities to form football teams.
 Annually, the Municipal Sports Council - CMD organizes an amateur football championship with teams composed of athletes from the municipality and neighboring municipalities.
 The championship finals take place at the Rubro-Negro Municipal Stadium.
 The CMD and the Municipal Public Employees Association (AFPM) also organize the municipal futsal championship.
 There are categories for the following groups: under-15 boys, men, women, and seniors.
 Since 1987, the Municipal Education Department has held the Inter-school Games at the Municipal Sports Gymnasium in partnership with a local school.
-The games feature male and female futsal and volleyball in the U-12, junior, and children’s categories.
+The games feature male and female futsal and volleyball in the U-12, junior, and children's categories.
 Other sports practiced in the municipality include canasta, bocce, bocha 48, tabletop bowling, and motocross.

 In Crissiumal, there is a football club founded on May 1, 1949, named Tupi Futebol Clube.
 This team faced Internacional in 1970, America in 1974, and Grêmio in 1978.
 Notable athletes from Crissiumal include Cláudio André Mergen Taffarel, born in Santa Rosa, who played for Tupi, Sport Club Internacional, Parma, Reggiana, and the Brazilian national football team, and Danrlei de Deus Hinterholz, born in Crissiumal, who played for Grêmio for ten years, Atlético Mineiro, the Brazilian national team, and was elected a federal congressman in 2010 and re-elected in 2014.
-Additionally, Roberto Gilmar Hinterholz, who played for Tupi and became a world club champion, and Nestor Simionato, a player and coach for Grêmio, are also notable.
+Additionally, Roberto Gilmar Hinterholz, who played for Tupi and became a world club champion is also notable.